Bradfield/algos/linear-data-structures/implementing-an-unordered-list.md

 The order of the two steps described above is very important.
 What happens if the order of line 3 and line 4 is reversed?
-If the modification of the head of the list happens first, the result can be seen in Figure 8 &lt;fig\_wrongorder&gt;.
+If the modification of the head of the list happens first, the result can be seen in Figure 8.
 Since the head was the only external reference to the list nodes, all of the original nodes are lost and can no longer be accessed.